 Because of your support, you keep getting Yard Posts every Friday.
 You give me the ability to justify to my wife and kids the time and effort that I spend creating them.
 Thank you for that.

-Moreover, you ensure that there won’t be ads interfering on the website.
+Moreover, you ensure that there won’t be ads interfering with your enjoyment of the website.

 But I want to show my appreciation for your support in extra ways.
 For one, I will give priority to answering your questions.
 I can’t respond to all comments and questions on the website, but I will make it a point to answer yours.

-I hope to try out some further ways to show you my appreciation for your support in the future, as time and finances allow.
+I hope to try out some further ways to show you my appreciation for your support in the future.

 Other ways to support